cristaloleg/awesome-manifesto/README.md

 - [ ] FAQ for newcomers
   - 30-day plan with all stuff that they should accomplish
 - [ ] all features must be protected by feature flag
-  - in case of accident it will(might) be enough to turn it off
+  - in case of an accident it will(might) be enough to turn it off

 ### Meetings
 - [ ] I can skip if I'm out of scope